 Talking about selling books.
 I write adventure / SciFi stories (see here) and self-publish these.
 Here’s a very Intriguing Observation: >95% of my books are purchased as eBooks on iTunes/Applebooks.
 All other ebook formats (such as Kindle, Kobo) or paperbacks make up the other 5% of my sales.
 I suspect this skewed distribution across channels has to do with the genre.
 Interestingly, every second person that I meet tells me that they prefer reading paperbacks: well folks, it’s not reflected in my sales😜.
 I am curious to get ideas about this phenomenon.

 Nowadays, anyone with a laptop can be an author.
 Writing has been democratized, which is absolutely marvelous.
 And getting involved in the ever-changing landscape of online marketing is also highly rewarding.
-Enthusiasm for the written word and perseverance and the motivation to try out new things; are the ingredients that will help you to be a successful, satisfied author and blogger.
+Enthusiasm for the written word and perseverance and the motivation to try out new things; are the ingredients that will help me to be a successful, satisfied author and blogger.

 Originally posted 2018-08-26 05:11:00.